-The drug of drugs was always drugs itself, but the drug of status was the ruler, and the enemy-other could always just be a thing, like a factual object, or even an identity.
+The drug of drugs was always drugs itself, but the drug of status was the ruler, and the enemy-other could always just be a thing, like a factual object.

 B’s addiction to substance continued.
 She had faith in her lack of will and gave in to it, playing a voluntary part in any matter she attended to, and whatever duties or circumstances demanded.
 She sought substance in everything from food to sex to work to play and craved substance in every action she performed throughout the day and at night when she slept.
 No matter what might happen B knew she could rely on substance being present in at least fifty percent of her experience while the remaining fifty percent would go towards obtaining substance.
 Substance was a drug like any other.

 Telepathy had been denied in favour of a fantasy.
 The rigours of another tomb were carried over from a former life.
 If it could be denied, then the delusion could continue and life without telepathy would be worthless or a tomb.